Brighton Hove & Sussex Sixth Form College: Teaching

+During the 2023-24 academic year, 3,569 students attended the college, most of whom take A-Level courses.
+The remaining students are enrolled in variety of courses, predominantly BTEC Level 3 or GCSE programmes.
+Approximately 60% of students are from Brighton and Hove, and up to 40 students come from outside the United Kingdom.

+In both the 2012 and 2022 Ofsted inspections, the college received an overall 'Outstanding' rating.

 Funding and governance

-BHASVIC and other sixth form colleges in England were transferred under the Further and Higher Education Act 1992 out of local government control and established as independent FE Corporations.
-On 1 April 2010, under the Apprentices, Schools, Children and Learning Act 2009, the college was designated as a sixth form college.
-Over 90% of the college's funds come from the EFA (Education Funding Agency).
+BHASVIC is an independent corporation formed under the Further and Higher Education Act 1992.
 Corporation Members (governors) are individuals from business, the local community, staff, students and parents.
 The principal of the college is an ex-officio member of the corporation.
+The College is funded predominantly by the Education and Skills Funding Agency (ESFA).

 In April 2017, governors decided against seeking academy status.